What is Rapid Application Development (RAD)?

 In the end, Centric Consulting not only met the demands of their client, but was also able to meet their needs and grow their business.

 Kissflow - The Best RAD Application Development Platform

 There isn’t a doubt that using rapid application development tools is the best way to develop software.
 While it still remains the champion, a lot has changed in 20 years.

 Kissflow is an example of the next generation of rapid application development.
-It is a no-code platform that lets anyone develop their own automated process in a matter of minutes instead of days or weeks.
+Kissflow's rapid application development platform is a no-code work platform that lets anyone develop their own automated process in a matter of minutes instead of days or weeks.
 Kissflow can be used by a single person to work on developing an application.

 With visual interface tools to create models quickly and easily, pre-built modules where you don’t have to do the heavy lifting, and drag-and-drop coding to provide a means of customization to those that don’t have the proper coding knowledge, Kissflow is designed keeping in mind that companies want tools that make their lives easier.

 Rapid Application Development or RAD is an extremely flexible approach to app development that focuses on building a working prototype in the shortest amount of time.
 The philosophy embraces the changing nature of client requirements and lays more emphasis on the development on the go rather than having an extensive, structured plan.

 Rapid application development has four phases or components that constitute the overarching framework—requirement gathering, rapid prototyping, construction, and deployment.

 - Defining requirements: Stakeholders discuss the high-level requirements of the application.

 - Rapid prototyping: Teams work together to develop a working prototype of the application.